stephancill/simple-learning-time/README.md

 ## Known issues:

-- [x] Touch location becomes inaccurate after changing `zRotation` of SKSpriteNode in scene (hour, minute).
+- [x] Touch location becomes inaccurate after changing `zRotation` of SKSpriteNode in scene (hour, minute) due to layer 1 appearing on top of everything else.
+Bizarre.
    - Solution: use nodesAtPoint(touchLocation) instead of nodeAtPoint and manipulate the preferred node.